210712-Richard/michael.mcinerney.p0/Storefront/src/main/resources/userStories.md

 *
 * As a user, I can log in.
 * As a user, I can log out.
-* As a user, I can edit my password and email.
+* As a user, I can edit my password.

 ### Customer Stories
 * As a user, I can register for a customer account.